Skip to Content

 • Type of Trail: Loop

-Just over an hour’s drive from Canmore is the famous Moraine Lake.
+Just over an hour’s journey from Canmore is the famous Moraine Lake.
 This lake is nothing short of stunning and one place you should absolutely visit when you’re in this part of the Canadian Rockies.

 My personal favorite viewpoint at Moraine Lake is the one at the Rockpile.
 It is a very short trail that takes you through a series of stairs to the top of, you guessed it, a rock pile!
 From here, you’ll get the most epic view of Moraine Lake and Ten Peaks as her backdrop.
 It’s absolutely stunning and a must-do for anyone visiting the Lake Louise area.

 Although this is a very easy hike, the challenge is getting here since the access road is closed to personal vehicles, so you’ll need to look into parking alternatives at Moraine Lake.
-Our top tip is to try booking a shuttle to Moraine Lake in advance.
+Our top tip is to try booking a shuttle to Moraine Lake in advance!

-Note: Moraine Lake is only accessible from the end of May until mid-September depending on the weather.
+Note: Moraine Lake is only accessible from the end of May until mid-September, depending on the weather.
 It closes during the colder months due to avalanche risk.
 For all the info, read our complete guide about how to get to Moraine Lake!

 Want to visit Moraine Lake for sunrise?